schrotie/shadow-query/README.md

 npm install
 npm run-script build-doc
 ```
 And then open shadow-query/documentation/index.html in your browser (without server).
+The API reference is included in the npm package.

 Also checkout the demo directory that comes with the git clone.
 It contains a few examples on how to use ShadowQuery.
+Most notably, demo/todoRedux/ contains a [tutorial](https://blog.roggendorf.pro/2018/11/19/native-web-application-tutorial/) on how to develop modern native web applications.